AnotherJohnH/Zif/README.md

 ### Linux and macOS

-Depend on SDL2, so a development install of SDL2 is required.
+Depend on SDL2 and SDL2-image, so a development installs of SDL2 and SDL2-image are required.

 ### Kindle3

-Although this is also a Linux build, it does not depend on SDL2.
+Although also a Linux build, the Kindle3 build does not depend on SDL2 or SDL2-image.

 Requires gcc built for arm-linux-gnueabihf and a set of headers and static runtime libraries that are compatible with the Linux installed on the Kindle3.
 The original ARMv6 Raspberry Pi